Kerry tries for Syria deal with Russia as White House, Pentagon lose patience

 "We would like to see this, if it can get done, happen quickly because of the enormous humanitarian needs," Deputy National Security Adviser Ben Rhodes told reporters.
 "If it cannot get done, we won't sign on to a bad deal."

-The strategy hinges on deeper cooperation between the US and Russian military against extremist groups operating in Syria, particularly ISIS and al-Qaeda-linked Nusra Front.
+The strategy hinges on deeper cooperation between the US and Russian military against extremist groups operating in Syria, particularly ISIS and Nusra Front.

 But the US has resisted coming to an agreement due to Russian and Syrian regime actions against civilians in the besieged, rebel-held city of Aleppo.
 On Wednesday, a fresh round of airstrikes there killed at least seven people and injured more than 40 in Aleppo's al-Sukkari neighborhood, an activist from the Aleppo Media Center told CNN.